 Protective factors need to be tested out to determine how real they are - the fact that there is a grandmother who lives round the corner does not mean that that the grandmother is a safe carer - she might have the same drug problems as the child's mother.

 Practice tools include: Signs of Safety 3 Houses, Munro 2012 review with Margaret D.

 Trigger Trio Risks- It is particularly important to be aware of domestic violence, adult mental health and adult substance misuse in combination.
 But there are many other risks such as anger control, lack of attachment, lack of empathy by adults.
 The interaction of different risks needs to be explored.

 Once identified, the risks have to be weighed up in relation to the presence of protective factors and strengths in the family and child, so that their impact and the overall risk to the child can be understood.
-What works; what doesn't; what needs to change?
+What is working well?
+What are we worried about?
+What Needs to change?